serras/poke-fun/guide/welcome.md

 Welcome!
 In this guide we (well, actually you) are going to work on an application to build decks for the Pokémon Trading Card Game (TCG).
 Each chapter roughly corresponds to a different functionality: loading decks, searching cards, and so on.

 > The source code is available in [this repository](https://github.com/serras/poke-fun).
 Download or clone it, and you should be ready to go.
-We recommend that you load `fonts/pokemon-rs.ttf` in your system for the extra 2000's vibes.

 This book assumes that you know your way around [Kotlin](https://kotlinlang.org), but previous experience with functional programming or [Arrow](https://arrow-kt.io), or with Compose Multiplatform, is not required.